cite-architecture/prestochango/index.md

 title: prestochango
 ---

-`prestochango` is a JVM library for working with CITE Collections
+`prestochango` is a JVM library for working with an archive of CITE Collections.

-Specifications for the library are being written using [concordion](http://concordion.org) to specify tests:
-The output of testing these specifications is included [here](specs/prestochango/Prestochango.html).
+`prestochango` is used by the `hocuspocus` library to manage a CITE Collection archive, including representing an archive of local files as RDF, and by the `sparlqcc` library, including instantiating the results of SPARQL queries as `prestochango` objects.

+Version numbers follow [semantic versioning](http://semver.org/).
+The 2.x series of releases is a ground-up rewrite with cleaner organization of fundamental objects in the library.
+Version 2.0 introduces the basic objects; version 2.1 is planned to add serialization as RDF.

+## Documentation

+- A brief overview of the library is available [here](overview)
-API documentation is available [here](api).
+- API documentation is available [here](api).